honmanyau/study-notes/JavaScript.md

 For example, when the interpreter encounters a function call, say `fn()`, it is added to the call stack and executed.
 Once every line inside `fn()` has been executed, the interpreter goes back to where `fn()` was initially invoked, continues to execute the rest of the code, and removes `fn()` from the call stack.

+The call stack is a LIFO data structure.

 Reference: [MDN Web Docs, Call Stack](https://developer.mozilla.org/en-US/docs/Glossary/Call_Stack)

 ### Closure